hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 	'BACKGROUND_AUDIO_INPUT_FOLDER':	r'H:\some_existing_directory\BACKGROUND_AUDIO_INPUT_FOLDER',		# Folder containing audio files (in sequence) to make an audio background track (it is random looped if too short).
 No files = silent background.
 	'SORT_TYPE':	'alphabetic_files_folders',		# One of ['alphabetic_files_folders', 'alphabetic', 'win_files_folders', 'win_files', 'random']. "win" types sort using numbers in filenames as well regardless of their text length in the filename, per Windows File Explorer.
-	'RECURSIVE':	True,		# case sensitive: whether to recurse the source folder(s) looking for slideshow pics/videos 'TEMP_FOLDER':	r'D:\QN_Auto_Slideshow_Creator_for_Windows\TEMP',		# folder where temporary files go; USE A DISK WITH LOTS OF SPARE DISK SPACE - CIRCA 6 GB PER 100 PICS/VIDEOS
+	'RECURSIVE':	True,		# case sensitive: whether to recurse the source folder(s) looking for slideshow pics/videos 'TEMP_FOLDER':	r'D:\QN_Auto_Slideshow_Creator_for_Windows\TEMP',		# folder where temporary files go; USE A DISK WITH LOTS OF SPARE DISK SPACE - CIRCA 500 Mb PER 100 PICS/VIDEOS
 	'SUBTITLE_DEPTH':	0,		# how many folders deep to display in subtitles; use 0 for no subtitling 'SUBTITLE_FONTSIZE':	18,		# fontsize for subtitles, leave this alone unless confident 'SUBTITLE_FONTSCALE':	1.0,		# fontscale for subtitles, leave this alone unless confident